6 Serious Side Effects Of Grape Seed Extract

 Illustration: StyleCraze Design Team

 Despite its common use in dietary supplements and capsules, grape seed extract may be harmful if consumed in excessive amounts.
 The side effects of grape seed extract range from increased risk of bleeding to hemorrhagic stroke.
 Furthermore, it may cause dry scalp, indigestion, sore throat, or dizziness.
 In some cases, grape seed extract may trigger allergic reactions or interfere with the functioning of certain medications, especially blood thinners.
 Avoid such complications by limiting your intake or abstaining from it altogether.
-Go for the supplement only after consulting your doctor.
+Go for the supplement only after consulting your doctor, and remember all the warnings.

 Frequently Asked Questions